 The application is how a future or current student states their desire to live on-campus.
 The application also serves as a pre-qualification for a student to sign a lease.
 Submitting an application does not guarantee a room nor does it legally tie the student to living in Islander Housing.

 The lease is a legally binding document that guarantees a student a room.
 Once the lease is signed, the student is legally bound to the terms and conditions of the lease, including cancellation and termination fees.
 Please read the lease before signing it so that you fully understand the terms and conditions.
 Housing staff is happy to answer any questions you have about the lease.

 1. Click the community you wish to apply for: Miramar or Momentum Village.
 The fees for each community are as follows: $100 non-refundable application fee, plus a $150 refundable security deposit, and a guarantor (similar to a co-signor on a loan; guarantor is financially responsible for the student's lease.).

 To complete the application, the following information is needed:

 ii.
 Student’s state ID number (driver’s license number, state ID card number, or passport number)

 iii.
 Payment method (debit card or credit card)

 3. Select a room and/or roommates.
 This step occurs after the student and guarantor sign the lease.
 During this step, you can search for roommates who’s profile is a good fit for you.
 It is very important that the student answers the Resident Profile questions so that it is an accurate reflection of the student.
-Parents/family are strongly discouraged from completing this section.
+Parents/family members are strongly discouraged from completing this section.

 4. Make your first payment.
-The first housing payment is due* August 1 for Fall move-in and January 1 for Spring move-in.
+The first housing payment* is due August 1 for Fall move-in and January 1 for Spring move-in.
 Summer move-in payment deadline varies depending on when summer move-in occurs.
-Please call the office for details.
+Please contact the office for details.
 Although the payment is due on these dates, actual move-in day may be another day.
 Please see the Move-In page for additional information.